ToxicAbsence/More-Info/Fake Wood Slabs.md

 - Then it was changed back to "wood slab" in 0.7.2
 - In 0.7.3 it was finally called "Fake Wood Slab" because they added the normal wood slabs to the game aka Oak Slabs.

-Can be obtained in these alpha versions through crafting:
+Can be obtained in these alpha versions via crafting:

 - 0.3.2 alpha
 - 0.3.2 alpha J version